 The Company's investments include common shares and warrants of Canadian companies that are listed on various Canadian stock exchanges and investments in private Canadian and U.S. companies as well as certain investment funds.
 The fair values of the common shares of the publicly traded companies have been directly referenced to published price quotations in an active market.
-The fair value of investments in private companies is referenced to the most recent equity financing completed by each private company.
 The investments in unlisted warrants of companies that are publicly traded are valued using the Black-Scholes option pricing model, with the following weighted average assumptions:

 Year ended Year ended

-December 31, 2021 December 31, 2020
+December 31, 2022 December 31, 2021

-Risk-free interest rate 0.91% 0.20%
+Risk-free interest rate 4.07% 0.91%

-Expected life of warrants 1.69 years 1.61 years
+Expected life of warrants 1.52 years 1.69 years

-Annualized volatility 120.85% 132.74%
+Annualized volatility 184.47% 120.85%

 Dividend rate 0.00% 0.00%

-Weighted average fair value of warrants \$0.06 \$0.06
+Weighted average fair value of warrants \$0.02 \$0.06